Matrix calculation with NumPy

 2. What is NumPy?link image 40

-NumPy is a Python library designed for matrix calculations.
-Matrix calculations are widely used in science in general and in data science in particular, so it is necessary to have a library that does this very well.
+NumPy is a Python library designed for performing matrix calculations.
+Matrix calculation is something that is widely used in science in general and in data science in particular, which is why it is necessary to have a library that does this very well.

 Its name means Numerical Python

-Its primary object is the ndarray, which encapsulates n-dimensional arrays of homogeneous data types, unlike Python lists, which can have data of different types.
+Its main object is the ndarray, which encapsulates n-dimensional arrays of homogeneous data types, unlike Python lists, which can have data of different types.

 NumPy aims to perform matrix calculations much faster than with Python lists, but how is this possible?

 • NumPy uses compiled code, while Python uses interpreted code.
-The difference is that Python at runtime has to interpret, compile, and execute the code, while NumPy is already compiled, so it runs faster
+The difference is that Python has to interpret, compile, and execute the code at runtime, whereas NumPy is already compiled, so it runs faster.

-• ndarrays have a fixed size, unlike Python lists which are dynamic.
-If you want to modify the size of an array in NumPy, a new one will be created and the old one will be deleted
+• The ndarrays have a fixed size, unlike Python lists which are dynamic.
+If in NumPy you want to modify the size of an array, a new one will be created and the old one will be deleted.

 • All elements of ndarrays are of the same data type, unlike Python lists which can have elements of different types